Testia: Current activities

 The company is a NADCAP organization for manufacturing and an EASA/FAR PART 145 organization for in-service activities.

 In 2018, the company had 250 employees across 7 countries: France, UK, Spain, Germany, Canada, Singapore and Mexico.
 Due to the NDT market growth, the company is planning on opening in China and Middle-East in 2019.

 History

-In 1991, Airbus created Testia from its R&D department in order to keep up with the NDT technologies and ensure aircraft structural reliability, performance & quality.
+In 1991, Aérospatiale, in collaboration with Bureau Veritas and Sogerma, established the NDT Expert company within its R&D department at the historic Blériot plant in Suresnes.
+This initiative aimed to support the aerospace sector by providing training and certification for NDT inspectors in compliance with the EN4179 standard.
+A secondary objective was to stay at the forefront of advancements in NDT technologies developed at the Aérospatiale research center, ensuring aircraft structural reliability, performance, and quality in accordance with regulatory requirements.